CAIsr/CAIsr.github.io/pages/imaging_tools.md

 image analysis.

 An example of use of python algorithm for building the human brain atlas can be found at [volgenmodel-nipype](https://github.com/CAIsr/volgenmodel-nipype)

+To get to learn more about python programming language can be found here in [python in detail](https://www.scaler.com/topics/python/)

 <dl>
 <dd> <br> </dd>